dzackgarza/qual-wiki/30_Complex Analysis/050_Conformal_Maps/035_Conformal_Examples.md

 - For discs with slits: aim for $\CC\sm[0, \infty) \mapsvia{\sqrt z} \HH$.

+- For circles with tangencies: send the tangent point to $\infty$ to get parallel lines.

 :::

 :::{.example title="Mapping the half-disc to the half-plane"}